 Solar charge controller

 The cable runs to our solar charge controller - a device which keeps the battery from overcharging by regulating the voltage and current coming from the solar panel to the battery.
 There are two types of solar charge controllers: MPPTs and PWMs.
 MPPTs are a little more expensive (marginally), but accelerate solar charging of the battery up to 30% per day.
-I have an Epever 40a MPPT Solar charge controller.
-You can also plug an MT50 remote display into your solar charge controller for extra solar and battery monitoring.
-I would highly recommend this - I have found it to be a very useful device.
-Renogy's solar charge controllers are also excellent.
+Renogy's solar charge controllers are very popular.

 To protect our solar charge controller, we add a 40a breaker to the positive cable running to the charge controller.
 A breaker is like a fuse that can be reset once it is tripped.
 You can learn about fuses and breakers in this guide.